 - Local authorities.

-Appropriate control methods should be implemented to keep reduce Legionella risks.
 The Health and Safety Executive recommends the following simple measures for domestic properties:

 - Keep hot water hot and cold water cold to control the proliferation of bacteria.